 The scheme is designed to support individuals or groups of young people to pursue a hobby such as sports, the arts or music.
-An adult from a community organisation or school can apply for a grant of up to £300 to support one young person, or up to £1000 to support a group of young people.
+An adult from an education setting or community organisation can apply for a grant on the young person or group’s behalf in order to access hobbies such as sports, the arts or music.
+You can apply for £50 to £300 per grant for individuals and up to a £1000 for a group of three or more.

-You must provide an evaluation report 2 months after the activity has started.
+It is a requirement of the grant to provide an evaluation two months after the activity has started.

 The funding must support a pursuit of a talent, interest or hobby.
 It is expected this activity or benefits of it will will be sustained after the funding has ended.

 Research indicates that positive achievements for children can help to build their resilience.
 This applies not only to academic performance, but also other positive experiences including engagement, enjoyment and success outside of school.

 Personal items or equipment to enable a young person to participate in a talent or interest can be applied for up to a value of £75.
 Specific costs must be broken down in the application form and any unspent money will need to be returned to us.